 Matt Blaydon, one of our Building Consultancy experts considers the strategic implications of post-Covid-19 workplaces for business owners and landlords.

-Richard Clarke, Partner and Head of the City Agency team at Matthews & Goodman, discusses how working from home has created inequality.
+Richard Clarke, Partner and Head of the Central London Agency team at Matthews & Goodman, discusses how working from home has created inequality.

-David Laws, Head of National Business Space team in Manchester breaks down the ABCs of WFH and how this will impact the workforce in the post Covid-19 world.
+David Laws, Head of National Business Space, breaks down the ABCs of WFH and how this will impact the workforce in the post Covid-19 world.

 An overview of the Manchester Office Market, including headline rents and new build developments.Download pdf